- Before you're offered a place on a teacher training programme, you'll have an interview. Find out how to prepare for your interview.

 You should have received specific information from your chosen training providers to help you make an informed decision.
 They're required to make this available to you under consumer protection legislation – find out about the information you should receive.

-- You must reply to your offers in Track.
+- You must reply to your offers in your application.
 Any verbal or email communication with a training provider will not be considered formal decisions.

 - But if you don’t want to accept any of the offers, you can decline them all.

-- Make sure you respond inside the ten working days or your offers will be automatically declined.
+- Make sure you respond by your deadline or your offers will be automatically declined.

 - If you accept an unconditional offer, you’re agreeing to take a place on that programme with that training provider.